darizotas/ta-windows-wec/README.md

 - OldestEventTime: Time stamp of the oldest event in the log.
 - LogSize: Log size in Bytes.

-**Note:** The list of event sources would not be present in case of parsing the XML format.
+**Note:** The list of event sources by default will not be included (see [event source splitting](#event-source-splitting)).
+As it would be the case of parsing the XML format.
 That is,

 ```
 wecutil gs SUBSCRIPTION_NAME /f:XML